gregpaton08/leaf-list/README.md

 * Add ability to reorder tasks
 * Add option to restore tasks in trash
 * Fix tasks view
+* Bug: when clicking for the details of a completed task the checkbox button unchecks itself

 ## Stretch Goals